jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 >4.
 The fourth line creates a new `UIImage` from the `CGImage`, and line five assigns that `UIImage` to our image view.
 Yes, I know that `UIImage`, `CGImage` and `CIImage` all sound the same, but they are different under the hood and we have no choice but to use them here.
 >
 >You can now press Cmd+R to run the project as-is, then import a picture and make it sepia toned.
 It might be a little slow in the simulator, but I can promise you it runs brilliantly on devices - Core Image is extraordinarily fast.

->
+Beautiful :art:

 >Adding a sepia effect isn't very interesting, and I want to help you explore some of the other options presented by Core Image.

+### Add options to change filter

-So, we're going to make the "Change Filter" button work: it will show a `UIAlertController` with a selection of filters, and when the user selects one it will update the image.
+>So, we're going to make the "Change Filter" button work: it will show a `UIAlertController` with a selection of filters, and when the user selects one it will update the image.
 >
 >First, here's the new` changeFilter()` method: